Originally published in July 2019. Last updated on May 7, 2025.

 - Number of windows: The more windows there are, the longer it’ll take to complete the work.

-- Difficulty of access: Properties with multiple floors or hard to reach areas will require more time and effort to clean.
+- Difficulty of access: Properties with multiple floors or hard-to-reach areas will need more time and effort to clean.

-- Amount of dirt on windows: Depending how often the customer is getting their windows cleaned, you might be in for a significant effort if there is a large amount of dirt to deal with.
+- Amount of dirt on windows: Depending on how often the customer is getting their windows cleaned, you might be in for a big effort if there’s a large amount of dirt to deal with.

 Material costs

 Material costs are necessary to ensure you have the right tools and products to complete a job.
-You may already have many of the items you need, but depending on the size and scope of the job, you may need to get more or purchase something not yet in your inventory.
+You may already have many of the items you need.
+But depending on the size and scope of the job, you may need to get more or buy something not yet in your inventory.

 Here are some key materials and the costs to consider for your window cleaning pricing:

-Tools and equipment: Things like squeegees, extensions poles, ladders, buckets, sprayers, and gloves are just a few key pieces of equipment you need to complete your window washing job.
+- Tools and equipment: Squeegees, extension poles, ladders, buckets, sprayers, and gloves are just a few key pieces of equipment you need.
 If you don’t yet have these supplies, you need to factor in the cost to rent or buy them into your final price.

 READ MORE: 13 best window cleaning tools for window washing professionals